gchq/stroom-docs/install-guide/Stroom-7-Proxy-Installation.md

 &nbsp;

-Because this is a stroom proxy, the stroom configuration file - stroom_proxy/stroom_proxy-v7.0-beta.45/stroom_proxy.env
+For a stroom proxy, the configuration file - stroom_proxy/stroom_proxy-v7.0-beta.45/stroom_proxy.env
 needs to be edited, with the connection details of the stroom server that data files will be sent to.
-The values that need to be set are:
+The default network port for connection to the stroom server is 8080 The values that need to be set are:
 STROOM_PROXY_REMOTE_FEED_STATUS_API_KEY
 STROOM_PROXY_REMOTE_FEED_STATUS_URL
 STROOM_PROXY_REMOTE_FORWARD_URL

-The 'API key' is generated on the stroom server for a specific user e.g. proxyServiceUser.
-The 2 URL values also refer to the stroom server and can be a fully qualified domain name (fqdn) or the IP Address.
+The 'API key' is generated on the stroom server and is related to a specific user e.g. proxyServiceUser The 2 URL values also refer to the stroom server and can be a fully qualified domain name (fqdn) or the IP Address.
 &nbsp;